-Recommendation 9: Any regulatory framework must provide access to effective remedies

-Beyond internal complaints mechanisms, ARTICLE 19 believes that governments should ensure that individuals have access to judicial remedies to challenge wrongful removal of their content by social-media platforms on the basis of their terms of service.
-Such remedies should include not only access to the courts but also alternative dispute-resolution mechanisms, such as e-courts or an ombudsman.180 In practice, governments should develop proposals for funding such mechanisms, including through e.g. a levy on social-media platforms.
+Any regulatory framework must provide access to effective remedies by social media platforms on the basis of their terms of service.
+Such remedies should include not only access to the courts but also alternative dispute-resolution mechanisms, such as e-courts or an ombudsman.180 In practice, governments should develop proposals for funding such mechanisms, including through e.g. a levy on social media platforms.